 At the start of 2018, both companies have strong ranges, particularly for desktop PCs and the so-called HEDT segment - high-end desktop.

 The two firms are even collaborating on a mobile processor, with AMD supplying the graphics chip for Intel's latest Core i7 with Vega M.

 Intel doesn't really compete in the gaming graphics arena, but AMD is - as ever - battling Nvidia.
 Its current Vega platform has brought it (almost) level with Nvidia, but Nvidia is now poised to launch a new range of consumer graphics cards based on its latest Volta architecture.

 If you’re buying a traditional laptop or PC, AMD and Intel are your only choices for processors, but don’t make the mistake of thinking the PC’s slump in popularity means either company is sliding towards irrelevance.
 Intel doesn't make all its money from PC and laptop processors, of course.

 It also produces graphics processors, wired and wireless network adaptors, server and workstation processors and components, plus set-top box parts.
-While you won't find an Intel processor in many smartphones or tablets, the firm does produce many SoCs for mobile devices.
+You'll even find Intel chips in many smartphones: certain models of the iPhone X have an Intel modem.

 AMD is the smaller of the two companies by some margin.
 For one thing, while Intel builds its own chips in over a dozen fabrication (fab) plants in the USA, Ireland, Israel and China, AMD sold off its last fab in 2009.
 Today, just like ARM, VIA, MediaTek and others, AMD designs its own chips but outsources the manufacturing.
-Producing microprocessors is formidably expensive and AMD’s revenue pales in comparison to Intel’s: merely $1.3bn in Q3 2016 against Intel's $15.8bn.
+Producing microprocessors is formidably expensive.

 History and breakthroughs